-access to information concerning the evaluation of potential threat from nuclear facilities, as prescribed by the Licensing Regulations.
+Access to information concerning the evaluation of potential threat from nuclear facilities, as prescribed by the Licensing Regulations.

 Information about planned activities and major changes at nuclear or radiation facilities should also be provided to the public.
 All this information is used for decisions regarding licensing, licensing conditions and implementation is verified by inspections.
 The Licensing Regulations and National BSS prescribe the duties for RSC in the field of inspections.

-Practical activities are reglamented by internal document of RSC "Inspection Manual", which was developed during the 2004-2005, based on Law on State authorities.
+Inspection programme is performed by the RSC in accordance with working procedures.
+The Quality manual including the procedures were partly elaborated in 2009, then updated in 2012, based on State Administration Structure Law.
+A new update of procedures is planned in 2016/2017.
 This law prescribes, that such internal/external documents (in this case - regulatory provisions of RSC) shall be developed to ensure knowledge for operators about working procedures of regulatory authority.